ropensci/nasapower/inst/paper/paper.md

 # Summary and Statement of Need

-_nasapower_ [@sparks2017] is an R [@R-base] package providing functionality to automate and make NASA-POWER agroclimatology [@stackhouse2017] data retrieval faster and easier than using the web interface and also reproducible.
-Two functions are provided, one to query for and return single cell values, the other to query and return all cell values in a given region.
-Both functions return the requested data in a tidy data frame [@wickham2014] to allow users to focus on using the data rather than importing and tidying.
-Integrating this data retrieval and formatting in R will streamline processes with models such as APSIM [@keating2003] and EPIRICE [@savary2012] that can be linked to or are implemented in R. Extended documentation is provided with examples of visualising the data using _ggplot2_ [@wickham2009], converting it to spatial objects using _raster_ [@hijmans2017] and for obtaining solar radiation values and generating a .met file using the _APSIM_ R package [@fainges2017] to use in the APSIM model.
+_nasapower_ [@sparks2017] is an R [@R-base] package providing functionality to interface with the NASA-POWER API [@stackhouse2017] for reproducible data retrieval using R. A single function, `get_power` is provided.
+The function provides complete access to all functionality that the POWER API provides, which incluces three user communities, AG (agroclimatoloy), SSE (Surface meteorology and Solar Energy) and SB (Sustainable Buildings); three temporal averages, Daily Interannual and Climatology; three geographic options, single point, regional and global for the appropriate 141 parameters offered.
+Data are returned in a in a tidy data frame [@wickham2014].
+Integrating this data retrieval and formatting in R will streamline processes with models such as APSIM [@keating2003] and EPIRICE [@savary2012] that can be linked to or are implemented in R. Extended documentation is provided with examples of converting it to spatial objects using _raster_ [@hijmans2017] and for obtaining solar radiation values and generating a .met file using the _APSIM_ R package [@fainges2017] to use in the APSIM model.

 # About POWER Data